seL4/docs/TutorialsReworked/seL4Kernel/setting-up.md

 toc: true
 layout: api
 SPDX-License-Identifier: CC-BY-SA-4.0
-SPDX-FileCopyrightText: 2023 seL4 Project a Series of LF Projects, LLC.
+SPDX-FileCopyrightText: 2024 seL4 Project a Series of LF Projects, LLC.
 ---

 # Setting up your machine
-Overview
+**Overview**
 - Set up your machine - install dependencies required to run seL4
 - Run seL4test on a simulator
 - Gain awareness of terminology used for seL4